 A small cut can turn nasty very quickly in the wilderness.
 Learn how to manage minor injuries to prevent it from getting worse.

 Knots are interesting to learn and they can be very useful out in the wilderness.
-Learn some basic knots to make camping a lot easier.
+Learn some basic knots to make camping easier and a lot more fun.

-If you can improvise, you have to carry less stuff.
+If you can improvise, you have to carry a lot less stuff.
 Learn how to improvise weapons and tools from things you can scavenge from Nature.

 There are a range of Course options available for everyone to learn the skills of survival, self-reliance and disaster readiness.
-From wilderness survival to urban emergencies.
-An adventure gone bad, to facing a problem during a holiday or pilgrimage, to an earthquake in the city.
+From wilderness survival to urban emergencies, all which make you a better and happier camper.
+An adventure gone bad, to facing a problem during a holiday, to an earthquake in the city.